wp-plugins/advanced-ads/readme.txt

 * automatic limit 3 AdSense ads according to AdSense terms of service (can be disabled)
 * assistant for exact sizes of responsive ads with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)

+= ad blocker =

+* basic features to prevent ad blocks from being removed by AdBlock and co

 = based on WordPress standards =

 * integrated into WordPress using standards like custom post types, taxonomies and hooks